denmark-io/denmark-institution/README.md

 ## Documentation

-On installation this module a CSV file containing data for parents income in 2012 and 2011.
-This is then parsed and stored as a JSON file.
+On installation this module downloads a list of all institution numbers and fetches the details for all institutions.

 ```javascript
 const institutions = require('denmark-institution')